Beyond good and bad, there is a field. I'll meet you there. —Rumi

 Moxibustion— Applying heat above or on the skin by burning mugwort, Artemisia vulgaris, creates warmth that improves organ function and supports circulation of blood, fluids, and energy.

 Mindfulness Practices— Modern science tells us that when we look deeply, beyond the physical, everything is made of energy.
 This is true for illness too.
-When you understand what your energy is doing and are clear on how you'd like to change it, healing yourself becomes possible.
-Daily meditation and visualization are powerful tools for engaging your mind to affect your energy to heal yourself.
+When you are aware of what your energy is doing and are clear on how you'd like to change it, healing yourself becomes possible.
+Daily meditation and visualization are powerful tools to cultivate awareness of your energy and heal yourself.